kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

   Kubeflow deployment.

   * This file is a copy of the GitHub-based configuration YAML file that you used when deploying Kubeflow.
-For example, {{% config-uri-k8s-istio %}}.
+For example, {{% config-uri-ibm %}}.
   * When you run `kfctl apply` or `kfctl build`, kfctl creates a local version of the configuration file, `${CONFIG_FILE}`, which you can further customize if necessary.